From Data Center IoT Telemetry to Data Analytics Chatbots -- Virtual Knowledge Graph is All You Need: Frontend

 \section{Frontend}

-The proposed frontend has been designed to facilitate end-user access to data center telemetry data.
-As shown in Figure~\ref{fig:frontend}, it comprises two pages: (i) a setup page for configuring the ODA datalake and in case of historical telemetry traces to download them locally from the data repository (Zenodo for M100 dataset\cite{m100nature}), and (ii) a main page featuring a chatbot interface through which users can submit their questions related to ODA data.
+The proposed frontend has been designed to facilitate end-user access to IoT data.
+As shown in Figure~\ref{fig:frontend}, it comprises two pages: (i) a setup page for configuring the IoT datalake and, in the case of historical traces, downloading them locally from their data repository, and (ii) a main page featuring a chatbot interface through which users can submit their questions for data analytics.